It's recently emerged that some savers who have been paying into a lifetime Isa have experienced delays in receiving their 25% government bonus.

 Which? explains what's gone wrong, and what you need to do to get your bonus.

-The delay initially cropped up in April this year, when savers with a lifetime Isa who were due to receive their first government bonus payment – but it’s been confirmed that some monthly bonuses have been affected since then as well.
+The delay initially cropped up in April this year, when savers with a who were due to receive their first government bonus payment - but it's been confirmed that some monthly bonuses have been affected since then as well.

 So far, a relatively small amount of savers have encountered problems, with 60 confirmed from Nutmeg, and fewer than 150 people at Skipton Building Society.